 - Power pumping or cluster pumping can give your supply the boost you want while you dig deeper and resolve what caused the decrease.

-- Power pumping and cluster pumping does not replace an effective latch by your baby or a pattern of nursing or pumping that is not sufficient for maintaining your supply.
+- Power and cluster pumping do not replace an effective latch by your baby or a pattern of nursing or pumping that is insufficient for maintaining your supply.

-- Power and cluster pumping does not take the place of middle of the night milk removal.
-Prolactin levels are naturally highest during the night and milk removal during this time further elevates the milk making hormone levels which is critical for overall milk supply.
+- Power and cluster pumping does not take the place of middle-of-the-night milk removal.
+Prolactin levels are naturally highest during the night, and milk removal during this time further elevates the milk-making hormone levels, which is critical for the overall milk supply.

 - Overdoing power pumping can cause an oversupply which is not the goal and leads to other complications.

-- It is ok if at first you do not get a lot of milk.
+- It is ok if you do not get much milk at first.
 It is about the signals you are sending to your body to make more milk.